Which city is cheaper, Vilnius or Athens?

 Vilnius is a great destination for shopping.
 For quaint shops, head to old town, particularly around Pilies Gatve.
 The city also has an open air market, Kalvarijų Turgus, that is popular on Saturdays.
 There are also a few shopping malls around town.

-You'll find plenty of family-friendly things to do in Athens.
+Athens is a very kid-friendly city.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.

-Vilnius is a family-friendly place to visit.
+Vilnius is a family-friendly city.
 The city has a number of historic sights, but once your kids have had their fill, you can head to one of the outdoor or indoor play areas in the city center.
 There's also a toy museum and an Energy and Technology Museum that kids will enjoy.
 After a busy day, make sure you grab some ice cream to lift everyone's spirits.

 Athens is a good city for couples to visit.
 The city is historical, fascinating, and romantic, making it a beautiful place to explore as a couple.